lucasGalliCasado/X-Sentiment-Analysis-in-Sp-w-Bert/README.md

 In the file xDataScrapper we scrape tweets in spanish(w/ a designated query) using X's API and we analize their senetiment respective to the query with ChatGPT 3.5.
 We later clean up the data and create a file which we can use to finetune a NLP sentiment analysis model.

-In the file we finetune the model bert-base-spanish-wwm-cased with data extracted in the first file using Hugging-Face for the imports and tokenizers and them performing the finetining itself with Pytorch.
+In the file DataFineTunning we finetune the model bert-base-spanish-wwm-cased with data extracted in the first file using Hugging-Face for the imports and tokenizers and them performing the finetining itself with Pytorch.
 The model is then saved locally and we have a final function which implemets the finetunned model.

 ## Practial Considerations: